MKiyoaki/BSCS-Lecture-Notes/docs/year3/6ccs3cis/cheatsheet.md

          - $\mathcal{A}$ submit two plaintexts $m_0, m_1 \in \mathcal{M}$ with equal length.
          - Challenger selects a random bit $b \in \{0, 1\}$, and computes the challenge ciphertext $c^* = \text{Enc}(pk, m_b)$.
          - $\mathcal{A}$ outputs a guess $b' \in \{0, 1\}$, attempting to determine whether $c^*$ corresponds to $m_0$ or $m_1$.
-       - The encryption scheme is **IND-CPA secure** if for any efficient adversary AA, the probability of correctly guessing bb is at most negligibly better than random guessing.
+       - The encryption scheme is **IND-CPA secure** if for any efficient adversary $\mathcal{A}$, the probability of correctly guessing bb is at most negligibly better than random guessing.

 2. Textbook RSA Encryption
    - Definition